Friday, August 8, 2008

 Apart from his family, winning the Ontario Juvenile "C" (OBA) championship in 1953 was "The Chief's" crowning achievement.
 They both looked good on him -- and Eldine.

-So Len, this may come 50-55 years too late, but "thanks".
-Hopefully Hack, Hook, Clarkie, Cinci, Slats and Boo have delivered that same sentiment to you on the other side. --Dick Wright, "The Kid"
+So Len, this may come 60+years too late, but "thanks..."
+Hopefully Hack, Hook, Clarkie, Slats, Boo and Larry have conveyed that same message to you on the other side. -- Dick Wright, "The Kid".

 OUR FAVORITE BAT BOY: